jac3km4/red4ext-rs/README.md

 fn example(player: Ref<IScriptable>) -> i32 {
     // the line below will attempt to look up a matching method in the instance and call it let size = call!(player, "GetDeviceActionMaxQueueSize;" () -> i32).unwrap();
-    // the lines below will attempt to look up a matching static method or global function let _ = call!("MathHelper"::"EulerNumber"() -> f32).unwrap();
+    // the lines below will attempt to look up a matching static method (scripted or native) and call it let _ = call!("MathHelper"::"EulerNumber"() -> f32).unwrap();
     let _ = call!("PlayerPuppet"::"GetCriticalHealthThreshold" () -> f32).unwrap();
     // the line below invokes a global native function (the operator for adding two Int32)